Bachelor of Arts (BA)

 Bachelor of Religious Education (BRE)

-The Bachelor of Religious Education (BRE) is a three-year pre-professional degree to prepare students for ministry in churches, para-church organizations, or missions.
-This is an excellent degree for those already in ministry, or for those planning to become involved in ministry.
+Tyndale's Bachelor of Religious Education (BRE) is a recognized ministry-focused undergraduate degree that provides a broad academic knowledge base grounded in scripture and theology.
+This degree is designed to prepare students for ministry in the local church, para-church organizations or missions.
+This is an excellent degree for those already in ministry or for those planning to become involved in ministry.
+Tyndale also offers the Bachelor of Religious Education (BRE) degree with a focus in General Ministries in a modular format.